-The principle of the TRANSIL PPB Binding Kit is to assess the affinity of test compounds to the human plasma proteins albumin (HSA) and α_1 -acid glycoprotein (AGP) mixed in each well at a physiological ratio of 24:1.
-Plasma protein binding is determined by incubating a fixed concentration of drug candidate with varying concentrations of the plasma proteins immobilized on silica beads.
-A total of 8 wells of a tube unit is used to determine the plasma protein binding for each compound (Figure 1).
-Six wells contain protein covered silica beads while two serve as references to account for non-specific binding and contain buffer only.
-Using the spreadsheet and algorithms supplied with kit, the affinity to the plasma protein mixture is calculated from remaining free compound concentration in the supernatant of each well.
-Any of the available detection systems, such as HPLC, LCMS, etc can be used for quantification, as long as it can quantify μ M concentrations in volumes of 50 μ l or less.
+The principle of the TRANSIL AGP Binding Kit is to assess the affinity of test compounds to human α_1 -acid glycoprotein (AGP).
+AGP binding is determined by incubating a fixed concentration of drug candidate with varying concentrations of α_1 -acid glycoprotein immobilized on silica beads.
+A total of 8 wells of a tube unit are used to determine the plasma protein binding for each compound (Figure 1).
+Six wells contain AGP covered silica beads, while two serve as references to account for non-specific binding and contain buffer only.
+Using the spreadsheet and algorithms supplied with kit, the affinity to albumin is calculated from remaining free compound concentration in the supernatant of each well.
+Any of the available detection systems, such as LC-MS/MS, scintillation counting, etc. can be used for quantification, as long as it can quantify μ M concentrations in volumes of 50 μ l or less.